IGSN/igsn.github.io/statutes.md

 ## § 12 Appointment and term of office of the Executive Board ##

   1. The Executive Board shall be appointed by the General Assembly from among the representatives of the members of the Association for a term of two years from the date of appointment.
 The first terms of the vice presidents (including the Deputy President) shall be 1 year, thereafter 2 years.
 However, it will remain in office until a new Executive Board has been elected.
 Each member of the Executive Board shall be elected individually.
-Membership of the Executive Board is personal, no representation permitted.
+Membership of the Executive Board is personal, no representation is permitted.
   2. Members of the Executive Board are elected from individuals put forth by member organizations.
 If the individual leaves the organization, then he or she also departs the post.
   3. If a member of the Executive Board resigns early, the Executive Board may appoint a successor for the remaining term of office of the departing member.
 Such an appointment shall be ratified by the General Assembly.